Greece Moments Greece Moments

 Sailors feel at home here

-A small highlight awaits you when you follow the goat path behind the restaurant Kolona Experience along the coast to the west.
-On the last beach there is a natural hot spring that rises from the mountain into a small pool by the sea.
+A small highlight awaits you if you follow the goat path behind the restaurant Kolona Experience along the coast to the west.
+At the last beach, there is a natural hot spring that rises from the mountain into a small pool by the sea.
 It is a little foretaste of the thermal springs of Loutra (see #3).

 Kythnos Thermalquelle am Meer Kolona Loutraki Beach